DAN MACHIN

 What is right and what is wrong about music in 2022?

-If you had to choose one would your preference be the studio or the stage?
+If you had to choose, would your preference be studio or stage?

 Creating something spontaneous on stage is very important to me and thus wins this contest!
 There is something very special about creating music with other musicians in the moment and that being felt by the audience.
-I find these days that it is best to let these things happen organically rather than try and force them out.
+These days, I find it’s best to let these things happen organically rather than try to force them out.

 Favourite place in the world visited?